Use the tools already in the room

 One example gets followed until the next step is clear.

-Start with one workflow and decide what belongs in chat, folder, task, note, board, decision record, and closeout proof.
+Start with one workflow and decide what belongs in chat, folder, task, note, board, decision record, and closeout.

 Set permissions by purpose